atljoseph/flourish-challenge/ReadMe.md

 - strain business get all strain by id/s
 - strain business get all effect types
 - strain business get all races
-- use db transactions ? investigated and decided against for now (for time's sake)
 - strain route
 - base response and strain responses
 - base error and other errors